 Once you understand your internal landscape, turn your attention outward.
 What are the current market conditions?
 Are there new competitors, emerging trends, or economic shifts that could impact your sales?
 Combining internal performance data with external market analysis allows you to set targets that are both informed and context-aware, giving your team a fair shot at success.

-Apply the SMART Goal Framework
+Set Smarter Goals with the SMART Framework

 To make your targets truly effective, they need to be clear and easy to understand.
 The SMART framework is a simple yet powerful tool for achieving this.
 It ensures every goal you set is Specific, Measurable, Achievable, Relevant, and Time-bound.
 Instead of a vague goal like "increase sales," a SMART goal would be "Increase new enterprise MRR by 15% in Q3 by closing 10 new accounts with an average contract value of $5,000."